mangroveorg/python-shapeshifter/README.rst

 * convert2xls(l, outfile="out.xls"):

-Documentation for each is inside each function.
+Detailed documentation for each function is inside each function.

 Below is the code for shapeshift which illustrates how these functions are used.
 ::
     #!/usr/bin/env python
     # -*- coding: utf-8 -*-